 While we may have settled into a new way of working, connecting, and learning, it’s still not without challenges.
-Transforming instructor-led classroom workshops to virtual training sessions means anticipating and addressing the new needs of virtual learners, many of whom are balancing work, family, and education all from home.
-To help them be as successful as possible, it’s important to help learners prepare and engage before the class starts.
-One way to do this is by mailing learning kits to your participants.
+Transforming instructor-led classroom workshops to virtual training sessions means anticipating and addressing the new needs of virtual learners.
+To help them be as successful as possible, it’s important to help participants prepare and engage before the class starts.
+One way to do this is by mailing participant kits to each class member.

 A Rise in Pre-Course Mailings to Virtual Participants